tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 > Listen: we only deserve what we can maintain and keep safe.
 A community is only as good as how well it takes care of all its members.
 There is no independence.
 There is only subservience or co-dependence.
 And I choose you.
 I choose community.

-Co-dependence and network building has plenty of other benefits but one key benefit of a diverse network is the adjacent-context.
+Co-dependence and network building has plenty of other benefits{% include tufte-sn.html id="strange" content="I wrote about using a network to build a steady stream of high value leads in my post <a href='https://tomcritchlow.com/2019/03/12/strange-attraction/'>strange attraction</a>." %} but one key benefit of a diverse network is the adjacent-context.
 Some of the most helpful context you bring to your clients as an independent is the context they would otherwise not have access to or overlook.

 Adjacent context is thinking laterally about an industry, organization or problem - looking sideways for unusual or unexpected analogies or insights into expanding contexts that might not be obvious to you or your clients.
 You can only get this from hanging around a blend of interesting people who are also context-aware.